ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

   pool --> VTXOs
 ```

-But, if Alice tries to make a second payment, let's say 1 BTC to Charlie, she will now be using a _true virtual_ VTXO.
-In this case, the ASP will need to fund the next [Pool transaction](/learn/nomenclature#pool-transaction-aka-ark-transaction):
+But if Alice tries to make a second payment, for example, 1 BTC to Charlie, she will now be utilizing a genuine virtual VTXO.
+In this case, the ASP will need to finance the following [Pool transaction](/learn/nomenclature#pool-transaction-aka-ark-transaction):

 ```mermaid
 flowchart LR